 Before you start slicing, let your carne asada rest for 5-10 minutes under foil so that its juices can redistribute throughout the meat and not run out when sliced.
 While resting, sprinkle some bits of cilantro over it for added flavor.

 Once rested, use a sharp knife and cut thin slices (1/4 inch) against the grain at an angle of about 45 degrees from top to bottom.
 This will create tender pieces that are easy to eat and full of flavor.

 Serve your sliced carne asada with sides like rice or beans for a low-carb dish or tortillas if you prefer something more filling.
 You can also drizzle some blend of citrus juices (such as lime or orange), sweet soy sauce (a mixture of regular soy sauce and ½ teaspoon sugar), fish sauce (2-3 tablespoons), ground beef (1 tablespoon oil + 3-4 large cloves fresh garlic + ½ teaspoon salt) over your steak before grilling or searing on grill insert/grill grates until desired doneness is achieved using our Quick-Seared Carne Asada Recipe”.
 Enjoy!

 Can You Use a Stainless Steel Pan and Get the Same Results?

-If you prefer direct grilling option then preheat grill on high heat; clean grates well using tongs and paper towels dipped into vegetable oil; reduce heat slightly before adding steaks onto hot grill grates; flip after 3-4 minutes per side depending on thickness of steaks (use link with photo).
-Serve sliced thinly against grain topped with homemade salsa
+If you prefer the direct grilling option, then preheat the grill on high heat; clean grates well-using tongs and paper towels dipped into vegetable oil; reduce heat slightly before adding steaks onto hot grill grates; flip after 3-4 minutes per side, depending on the thickness of steaks.

 Can I Use a Different Type of Pan Instead of A Skillet?